 Technology & Engineering

-Varnish VLC: A flake glass dental coating to protect against wear and erosion
+A flake glass dental protection against wear and erosion

 Tooth decay affects a third of children and almost half of adults in Britain.
 Treating caries early on could save the NHS £8.2 million every year – yet existing treatments, such as fluoride varnishes and the resin infiltration technique, fail to provide an effective solution.